finsweet/reverse-proxy/readme.md

 There are two reasons for this:

-1. How Webflow generates the SSL certificate to all the binded domains.
+1. How Webflow generates the SSL certificate to all the pointed domains.
 2. The requirements for an SSL Handshake to be valid.

-#### How Webflow generates the SSL certificate to all the binded domains
+#### How Webflow generates the SSL certificate to all the pointed domains

 When pointing a DNS record to `proxy-ssl.webflow.com`, Webflow automatically creates an SSL certificate that is valid for 3 months, and auto-renews it when this period is coming to an end.